 Mount Everest is not only the tallest mountain in the world, but the most iconic.
-It’s dizzy heights are renowned around the globe, making the hike to its base Nepal’s most popular trek.
+It’s dizzy heights are renowned around the globe, making the hike to Everest base camp one of Nepal’s most popular treks.

 So, if you’re planning on braving this trek, you’ll need to know when’s best to take on the challenge.
 And that’s why it’s a good thing you ended up here.